llvm/llvm-project/clang/docs/WarningSuppressionMappings.rst

 Warning suppression mappings uses the same format as :doc:`SanitizerSpecialCaseList`.

-Users can mention sections to describe which diagnostic group behaviours to change.
-Sections are denoted as ``[unused]`` in this format.
-Each section name must match a diagnostic group.
+Sections describe which diagnostic group's behaviour to change, e.g.
-When a diagnostic is matched by multiple groups, the latest one takes precendence.
+``[unused]``.
+When a diagnostic is matched by multiple sections, the latest section takes precedence.

 Afterwards in each section, users can have multiple entities that match source files based on the globs.
 These entities look like ``src:*/my/dir/*``.
 Users can also use the ``emit`` category to exclude a subdirectory from suppression.
-Source files are matched against these globs either as paths relative to th current working directory, or as absolute paths.
+Source files are matched against these globs either as paths relative to the current working directory, or as absolute paths.
-When a source file matches multiple globs, the longest one takes precendence.
+When a source file matches multiple globs in a section, the longest one takes precedence.

 .. code-block:: bash